Kelsey Graham by Kelsey Graham

 on

-As a health and fitness professional, it’s easy to feel like your clients’ health behaviors are your responsibility.
+As a health and exercise professional, it’s easy to feel like your clients’ health behaviors are your responsibility.
 While you can guide and encourage your clients, lasting behavior change ultimately has to come from within an individual.

 To better support clients in creating their own personal goals, utilize motivational interviewing (MI).